marchirschvogel/ambit/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.05744/status.svg)](https://doi.org/10.21105/joss.05744)

 Ambit is an open-source multi-physics finite element solver written in Python, supporting solid and fluid mechanics, fluid-structure interaction (FSI), and lumped-parameter models.
 It is tailored towards solving problems in cardiac mechanics, but may also be used for more general nonlinear finite element analysis.
-It uses the finite element backend FEniCS and linear algebra library PETSc.
+It uses the finite element backend FEniCSx and linear algebra library PETSc.

 https://github.com/marchirschvogel/ambit/assets/52761273/a438ff55-9b37-4572-a1c5-499dd3cfba73